aeharriman/cpu-only-r630-llama-whisper/README.md

 ### 2. Install the Operating System

+- Booting from USB failed, the server did not recognize the bootable media
 - Used iDRAC to Download and install Ubuntu Server on the Dell PowerEdge R630.
 - Formatted the hard drive with 176 GB swap space in an LVM volume to handle the planned memory intensive tasks

 ### 3. Install Required Libraries

+- Got permission to access Llama3 repos
+-  huggingface-cli login
+- entered token
 - Install IPEX-LLM, Transformers, Whisper.cpp, and PyAudio into a python enviroment.

 ### 4. Write scripts

 - Develop scripts for recording audio, transcribing speech, generating responses, and playing audio.

+## Misc.

+- Need to solve a mismatched PSU issue (suspect firmware)

 ## Conclusion